splunk/splunk-operator/README.md

 ## CR Spec

-After creating the relevant resources on your Kubernetes cluster, you will now be able to create resources of type **SplunkInstance**

-Here is a sample yaml file that can be used to create a **SplunkEnterprise**
+Here is a sample yaml file that can be used to create a **SplunkEnterprise** instance

 ```yaml
 apiVersion: "enterprise.splunk.com/v1alpha1"